 skip to main | skip to sidebar

-New York Times and USA Today Bestselling novelist, screenwriter, writing mentor, namer, book critic, knitting addict and chocoholic
+New York Times Bestselling novelist, screenwriter, editor, namer, critic, movie addict and chocoholic.

 Tuesday, August 3, 2010